-Non-pharmacological treatment-mainly supportive
+Non-pharmacological treatment- treatment of acute hepatitis is mainly supportive

-- Withdrawal of hepatoxic medicines or herbal preparation - Bed rest or hospitalization (if patient has poor oral intake, significant vomiting, signs of encephalopathy) - High calorie fluids-glucose drinks, fruit juices, light porridge - Intravenous dextrose (5-10%) infusion when patient's oral intake is poor or if there is vomiting - Decrease protein intake-if there is risk of encephalopathy - Avoid constipation - Avoid alcohol
+- Withdrawal of hepatoxic drugs or herbal preparation - Bed rest or hospitalization(if patient has poor oral intake, siginificant vomiting, signs of encephalopathy) - High calorie fluids glucose drinks, fruit juices, light porridge - Intravenous dextrose(5-10%) infusion when patient's oral intake is poor or if there is vomiting - Decrease protein intake- if there is risk of em]ncephalopathy - Avoid constipation - Avoid alcohol

 Pharmacological treatment - depends on the cause.
-Refer patients to progressive hepatits specialist
+Refer patients progressive hepatits specialist.